ARTICLE 1: NAME

 Article IX: Meetings

-2. Executive – Executive meetings shall be held prior to General Meetings wand whenever necessary for the proper conduction of the school’s business.
-They shall be called by the President or on the written request of three Executive members.
+2. Executive – Executive meetings shall be held prior to General Meetings and whenever necessary for the proper conduction of the school’s business.
+They shall be called by the President or on the written request of two Executive members.

-6. Special – Special Meetings shall be called by the Executive or on the written request of 10% of the voting members, Fourteen days’ notice shall be given.
+5. Special Meetings or Online Voting shall be called by the Executive or on the written request of 10% of the voting members, Fourteen days’ notice shall be given.

 Article X: Quorum

-1. Executive: 50% of voting members shall be a quorum
+1. Executive: 50% of the voting board shall be a quorum

 2. General (annual): Two-thirds of the voting members shall be a quorum